ibm-cloud-docs/vmwaresolutions/services/htdc_considerations.md

 # HyTrust DataControl overview
 {: #htdc_considerations}

-The HyTrust DataControl service offers strong encryption with integrated key management to secure workloads throughout their lifecycle.
+The HyTrust® DataControl® service offers strong encryption with integrated key management to secure workloads throughout their lifecycle.
 The service provides encryption at both the operating system level and at the data level.
 This enables any directory, folder, or file within a workload to be encrypted and decrypted.
 {: shortdesc}

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service's licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).